juanc07/valet-server/README.md

 # Valet Server

 The Valet Server is a Node.js and MongoDB-powered backend for the Valet Web App.
-This guide will help you set up and run the server on your machine.
+This guide helps you set up and run the server locally.

 ## Important Note
-The Valet app consists of two parts: this server and a separate client.
-The client relies on the server, so **always start the server first** when testing.
-For client setup, refer to the [Valet Client README](https://github.com/juanc07/valet-client).
+The Valet app has two parts: this server and a separate client.
+The client depends on the server, so **start the server first** when testing.
+See the [Valet Client README](https://github.com/juanc07/valet-client) for client setup.

 ## Repositories
 - **Server**: [https://github.com/juanc07/valet-server](https://github.com/juanc07/valet-server)